-Amanyara features in my top 10 lists of the most luxurious resorts in the Caribbean, the world’s most beautiful overwater bungalows, the world’s most amazing beach resorts, and the world’s most expensive hotels.
+Amanyara features in my top 10 lists of the most luxurious resorts in the Caribbean, the best Aman hotels in the world, the world’s most beautiful overwater bungalows, the world’s most amazing beach resorts, and the world’s most expensive hotels.

 In this review (more info and photos below my slideshow):